-Before joining the Louisiana-Monroe staff, Wright served as an assistant at the North Alabama under headman Bobby Champagne.
+Before joining the Louisiana-Monroe staff, Wright served as an assistant at North Alabama under headman Bobby Champagne.
 While with the Lions, Wright helped them earn a pair of berths to the NCAA Division II Tournament.

 In 2006, Wright and the Lions earned a bid into the NCAA's South Regional.
 It was the first appearance by North Alabama in the NCAA Tournament since 1996.

-Wright helped guide the Lions back to the NCAA Tournament one year later when they advanced to the NCAA Division II Elite Eight after posting a solid 27-9 record.
+Wright helped guide the Lions back to the NCAA Tournament one year later when they advanced to the NCAA Division II Elite Eight after posting a solid 27-9 overall record.